 With the holiday season upon us, many of us search for meaningful gifts to offer our loved ones.
-By donating to Trans Canada Trail (the non-profit organization that leads the development of The Great Trail), you give a sophisticated present to a parent, spouse or friend.
+By donating to Trans Canada Trail (the non-profit organization that leads the development of The Great Trail), you give an enduring present to a parent, spouse or friend.
 Plus, you ensure the Trail exists for future generations of Canadians.
 It’s a gift that gives twice.

 Here are five concrete ways your financial gift helps to connect and develop the longest recreational trail in the world.

 You help build a bridge.